 We have road safety training for all children.
-In Y5 we have a Cycling Proficiency course which enables them to be competent on a bicycle on the highway.
+In Y5 we run a Bikeability Level 1 and 2 course which enables children to be competent on a bicycle on the highway.

-The Governors have a sex & relationships policy and the school provides sex education for the older children.
+The School has a sex & relationships education policy and the school provides sex education for the older children.
 Topics such as relationships, healthy eating, personal hygiene and puberty are covered.
 A video is watched by Y6 pupils on sex and relationships.
 Parents are welcome to view this at the end of a school day before the lesson for pupils.

-We try and organise a variety of visits to fit in with the work the children are doing.
+We try and organise a variety of visits to align with the topics covered in each class.
 We do ask for voluntary contributions to cover the cost of these visits to be sure they can go ahead.
 If a visit takes place outside school hours then full costs will be charged, or for the board and lodging cost of any residential activity.

 TRANSFER TO SECONDARY SCHOOLS